Road Traffic Accident Claims Abroad

-Being involved in a road traffic collision is always upsetting, but when this occurs abroad, it can add to your stress and anxiety.
+Being involved in a road traffic accident abroad is an upsetting experience, and could potentially cause you considerable stress and anxiety.
 You won’t immediately have an understanding of the next steps, and cultural and language differences may make it more difficult for you to quickly access advice and help.

 If you have had a car accident abroad that wasn’t your fault, whatever the nature of your accident, you are entitled to make a claim for compensation.
 Whether you were a driver or a passenger, our expert solicitors can help you through the claims process, providing excellent legal advice throughout so you can get on with what’s really important - recovering from your accident.

 What Our Clients Say

 How JMW Can Help

-Many people don’t realise that if you have been injured as a result of a road accident abroad, whether you were travelling in your own car, a hire car, on a coach or if you were involved in an accident as a pedestrian or cyclist, you may be entitled to make a claim for compensation for your injury and losses back home in England or Wales.
+Many people don’t realise that if you have been injured as a result of a road accident abroad, whether you were travelling in your own car, a hire car, on a coach or if you were involved in an accident as a pedestrian or cyclist, you may be entitled to make a claim for compensation for your injury and losses when you return home.

 It is crucial that you seek specialist expert advice from a solicitor as soon as you know you’d like to make a claim, as different rules can apply and they need to be navigated carefully.
 For example, the time limits for making a claim when a road traffic collision has happened overseas can be much shorter, even as little as one year.
-While in some European countries, unlike in England and Wales, it is not necessary to prove that the other driver was at fault in order to secure compensation.
+Additionally, in some European countries, unlike in England and Wales, it is not necessary to prove that the other driver was at fault in order to secure compensation.
 Our accidents abroad team is experienced in helping our clients to make compensation claims, and we will be able to guide you to ensure you receive the advice you need to make a claim.